-Net cash used in investing activities was \$3.7 million in 2019 compared to net cash used in investing activities of \$10.2 million in 2018 resulting in a decrease of \$6.6 million of net cash used in investing activities year-over-year.
-Cash flows from investing activities in 2019 primarily consisted of capital expenditures of \$3.7 million which was consistent with capital expenditures in 2018.
-There was no cash used for asset acquisitions in 2019 compared to \$6.6 million used in 2018.
+Net cash used in investing activities was \$1.4 million in 2020 compared to net cash used in investing activities of \$3.7 million in 2019 resulting in a decrease of \$2.3 million of net cash used in investing activities year-over-year.
+Cash flows from investing activities in 2020 primarily consisted of capital expenditures of \$2.4 million compared to capital expenditures of \$3.7 million in 2019.
+Cash used for capital expenditures in 2020 was partially offset by cash receipts from a corporate-owned life insurance policy which did not occur in 2019.